-This means that we're now responsible for making sure there are a wide range of services available to support people in Derbyshire to stay healthy.
+This means that we’re now responsible for making sure there are a wide range of services available to help people in Derbyshire to stay healthy.
 We do this by commissioning, or buying in, certain services from other organisations.
 Examples of this include our health and wellbeing service and our sexual health service.

 Public Health places a great deal of importance on partnership working between councils, health professionals and other organisations to look at the health of people in Derbyshire.